 Agave nizandensis Cutak

-Agave desmettiana 'Joe Hoak', Agave mendensis, Agave meridensis f. variegata 'Joe Hoak'
+Agave desmetiana 'Joe Hoak', Agave mendensis, Agave meridensis f. variegata 'Joe Hoak'

 This succulent is probably a hybrid or sport of Agave desmetiana.
 It is said to be from Hoak's Greenhouse and Nursery in South Florida, owned by Joe Hoak.

 Agave 'Joe Hoak', also known as Agave desmetiana 'Joe Hoak', is a fast-growing succulent that forms attractive rosettes of leaves with pale gray-green and cream striations and dark green margins.
-The rosettes grow up to 2 feet (60 cm) tall and up to 3 feet (90 cm) in diameter.
+The rosettes grow up to 2 feet (60 cm) tall and 3 feet (90 cm) in diameter.
 They usually produce many offsets.
-Leaves curve upward and then out and grow up to 2 feet (60 cm) long.
+Leaves curve upward, then out, and grow up to 2 feet (60 cm) long.
 They have small marginal teeth and a reddish-brown, up to 0.5 inches (1.3 cm) long terminal spine.
 Panicles of pale yellow flowers usually appear in summer on mature plants, older than eight years, on up to 3 feet (90 cm) tall flower stalk.